Patient TC – Age 16

 Phone Consultation May 7, 2018: Lasted about 15 minutes.

-Sunday at 12am TC went to the emergency room with severe abdominal pain.
+Sunday at 12am TC went to the emergency room with severe abdominal pain (Homeopathy Treatment for Lower Abdominal Pain).
 Twelve hours later, TC still had pain.
 The MRI was inconclusive, so no diagnosis was made.

 Monday at 12 noon: The family returned TC to the emergency room where the child had a repeat, 2nd MRI.
 No new or different information.
 No medical diagnosis resulted from the MRI.
 On Monday at 3pm TC took an OTC.
 The result: every 15-30 minutes bowel discharges would be clear, watery.
 It felt bubbly like stuff moving around in the stomach a lot.
 There were noises of pouring watery discharges into the toilet.